AndreKuratomi/PrototipoLogin/README.md

 yarn start
 ```

-For the functionalities of this project work locally the <b>backend</b> needs to already been running.
+For the functionalities of this project work locally the <b>backend</b> needs to be already running.
 Check it out how [here](https://github.com/AndreKuratomi/prototipo_login_api).

 <br>